Who's Behind Listverse?

 Why this particular project is important is that this proposed 55MW solar generator will be constructed in tandem with a 155MW geothermal plant at Jermaghbyur.
 Both projects are supported by the World Bank and the Asian Development Bank and represent both a significant investment in infrastructure and, with a population of just three million, the possibility that the entire nation will soon be a green energy model for the region.

-As is common throughout the region, Armenia suffers from several retrograde social issues.
-Primarily, freedom of the press is barely any better than under the Soviets.
-The rights of LGBT people are minimal in the face of frequent hate crimes, such as the report that “five men attacked two transgender sex workers in a Yerevan park in August, causing serious injuries, including brain trauma.
-The victims attempted to seek assistance from security officers, who refused to help them.”
-There is no law criminalizing domestic violence, and there is minimal protection from the state for victims of child prostitution and pornography.
+As is common throughout the region (particularly in neighboring Islam-dominated Azerbaijan), Armenia focuses little on issues considered important in the West.
+Primarily, freedom of the press is barely any better than under the Soviets — though our own media is hardly a bastion of truth or integrity any longer.
+The rights of homosexuals are minimal in the face of targetted crimes, such as the report that “five men attacked two transgender prostitutes in a Yerevan park in August, causing serious injuries.
+The sex-workers attempted to get help from security officers, who refused to assist them.”
+There is no law against domestic violence, and there is minimal protection from the legal system for victims of child prostitution and pornography.

 Conversely, when one actually is arrested by the Armenian authorities, the punishment is likely to be significantly harsher than you are used to in a western country, with violence par for the course.
-For example, a woman in Yerevan rebuffed a police officer who whistled at her in 2016.
-“Four officers handcuffed her and took her to the station, where they insulted and ill-treated her for three hours.
-A forensic exam revealed bruises and psychological distress.
+For example, a woman in Yerevan abused a police officer who whistled at her in 2016.
+“Four policemen handcuffed her and took her to the station, where she claimed they insulted and ill-treated her for three hours.
+A forensic exam (notably by the very same authorities) revealed bruises and mental distress.
 Her appeal of the Special Investigation Service’s decision to dismiss her complaint was under court review at time of writing.
 She was charged with insulting an officer.“